vijaykumarganji1/Robust_MGT-Detectors/README.md

 ### 1. Non-Paraphrased Data
 #### **DEEP_FAKE(GPT_SPLIT)**
-This dataset contains data from ten domains.
+This dataset is formed by splitting the data from [DeepFake/MAGE]{}https://github.com/yafuly/DeepfakeTextDetect.This dataset contains data from ten domains.
 It is used to train RODAM/CONDA and is split into source and target data, each containing:
 - **Real (human-written) text**
 - **Fake (machine-generated) text**
 - **Train, validation, and test splits**